• Skip to main content

 Then she heard a knock on the door.

 Five years is a long time to live without someone you love.
 It’s also such a short time to travel the ever-winding path of traumatic grief.
-Chad Littlefield’s family is transparent about their grief and their love for Chad that will never end.
+Chad Littlefield’s family is transparent about their grief and their love for Chad which will never end.
 They are determined to share his story, as they want people to know two American heroes died that day.
 Judy is writing a book about her son, and one day hopes his story will be told.

-Jerry explains they’ve been told, and believe, people die not once but twice.
+Jerry explains they’ve been told, and believe, people, die not once but twice.
 The first death occurs when the body dies, and the soul goes to heaven – or wherever else, he laughs.
 The second death occurs when that person is forgotten.
 And as long as they live, that second death will never claim Chad.

 STAY UP TO DATE AND FOLLOW THE LITTLEFIELD FAMILY BELOW